 (h) Sewage.
 All waste water and sewage generated from

-the establishment shall be disposed of through an approved sanitary
+the temporary food establishment shall be disposed of through an approved

 constructed, maintained, and operated according to 30 TAC Chapter

 (i) Handwashing.
 Handwashing facilities shall include